The zombie apocalypse is near, my friends.

 They’re easier to chase down, have more flesh to eat, and put up far less of a fight.
 Compare that with a highly intelligent nerd in peak physical condition: much harder to catch, composed of tough muscle instead of doughy fat, and certainly won’t go down without a fight.

 You want to be a zombie’s worst nightmare.

 Now, how the heck does one stay in shape during an apocalypse?
 After all, a simple trip to the gym becomes significantly more difficult when you have to kill a few zombies between deadlifts.
 Instead, I would advocate quick, efficient workouts that can be done anywhere: on top of a building, in the bottom floor of a basement bunker, and any place in between.

 By focusing on quick, full-body workouts, you’ll ensure that you’re always prepared to kick some zombie ass at a moments notice if you can’t sprint away from them fast enough.
 Sometimes, you just have to fight, and being in great shape is the best way to ensure survival in those situations.

-Real world practice: Although the workouts in the Rebel Fitness Guide are designed to be used with just your body weight and some dumbbells, you might not have access to dumbbells when zombies have you barricaded in your own home.
+Real world practice: Although the workouts in the Nerd Fitness Academy are designed to be used with just your body weight and some dumbbells, you might not have access to dumbbells when zombies have you barricaded in your own home.
 In that instance, I’d recommend trying something like the 20-Minute Hotel Workout, which can be done using just your bed and a desk.

 - 100 jumping jacks to get warmed up.